Worshipful Company of Curriers: History

 The Curriers' Company dates from 1272 when the Art or Mystery of Curriers formed a trade association with the tanners.
-In the 14th century the Curriers constituted themselves into a guild linked with the religious fraternity of Carmelite Friars near Fleet Street.
+In the 14th century the Curriers constituted themselves into a guild linked with the Carmelite Friars near Fleet Street.
 In 1415 the City Common Council granted them full autonomy over all currying and tanning trade in and within two miles of the city.
 Before 1580 the Guild of Curriers was recognised as a City livery company and became armigerous in 1583, although, not until 1605 did the Curriers' Company receive its Royal Charter of Incorporation from King James I.

 During the ensuing four centuries the company built no less than six Curriers' halls in London.
 After the sale of its sixth and last hall in 1921 it moved in with its longstanding trade and livery partner, the Worshipful Company of Cordwainers, with which it maintains a close relationship.
 Along with many other livery halls, Cordwainers' Hall in Cannon Street was itself destroyed by enemy action in 1941 and since then the Curriers have been without their own hall.
 However, from 1942 onwards the company has been housed at Tallow Chandlers' Hall, where it holds its Court meetings.
 Historically several streets in the now London Borough of Camden's environs were named after the currying trade, eg. Curriers' Alley, Curriers' Lane, etc.